searobotix/ping-viewer/README.md

 ![](https://img.shields.io/github/search/bluerobotics/ping-viewer/TODO:.svg)

-Graphical user interface for the Blue Robotics Ping echosounder.
+Ping Viewer 是 P30/P360 等声呐软件的上位机程序.
 Ping is a simple, affordable, and compact rangefinder for any aquatic project.
 Ping is [available here][4]!

 The primary goal of _Ping Viewer_ is to be easy to use for both first time and advanced users.
 It provides full access to the sensor configuration, setup and visualization via [ping-protocol][1].